joe-bell/stitches-mixins/README.md

 | `screenReaderOnly`    | Hides an element visually without hiding from screen readers and other ATs <sup id="credit_note-3">[[3]](#credit_ref-3)</sup> |
 | `notScreenReaderOnly` | Reverts styles set by `screenReaderOnly` <sup id="credit_note-3">[[3]](#credit_ref-3)</sup>                                   |

+### Overriding

+Default mixins can be overridden by defining custom mixins with the same `key`.

 ## Setup

 1. Install the package via your favourite package manager: